Build a rock for a Flask application

 Application updates not taking effect?

-Upon changing your Flask application and re-packing the rock, if you believe your changes are not taking effect (e.g. the /time endpoint is returning a 404), try running rockcraft clean and pack the rock again with rockcraft pack.
+Upon changing the Flask application and re-packing the rock, if you believe your changes are not taking effect (e.g. the /time endpoint is returning a 404), try running rockcraft clean and pack the rock again with rockcraft pack.